SaadiIftikhar/Smartfrog-Canary/README.md

 # Smartfrog & Canary

-This repository contains the two Practical Part algorithms and one Theoretical Part word file.
+This repository includes two Practical Part algorithms and one Theoretical Part Word document.

-1: Theoretical Part word file contains the test plan.
+1: Theoretical Part: The Word document contains the test plan.

-2: For the Practical Part algorithms, setup is mentioned below.
+2: Practical Part: The setup for the algorithms is provided below.

 ## Installation